 Fats have often gotten a bad rap when it comes to healthy eating.
 But not all fats are created equal.
 In fact, healthy fats and oils are an essential part of the South Beach Diet.
-Not only do fats provide fuel for many of your body’s basic functions, they also add flavor to food and keep you feeling satisfied.
+Not only do fats provide fuel for many of your body’s basic functions, they also add flavor to food and help to keep you feeling satisfied.
 The key to staying healthy and shedding pounds is to choose the right fats in the right amounts.

 Good fats are the unsaturated fatty acids, which are either monounsaturated or polyunsaturated.
 Monounsaturated fats can help lower “bad” LDL cholesterol and they have anti-inflammatory properties, which may help reduce the risk of heart disease.
 There are two types of polyunsaturated fats — omega-3s and omega-6s.
 Both of these are called essential fatty acids because the body cannot make them and they must be obtained through food sources or supplementation to help keep normal body functions running smoothly.
 Omega-3s have been shown in epidemiological and clinical trials to reduce the incidence of cardiovascular disease.

-Studies have also shown that eating a diet rich in omega-3s can help lower the bad blood fats known as triglycerides.
+Studies have also shown that eating a diet rich in omega-3s can help to lower the bad blood fats known as triglycerides.
 Omega-6s are considered good fats only when consumed in moderation and in proper proportion with omega-3s.

 Here's the scoop on healthy fats: